MedievalSp/Deceive/README.md

 ## This is a fork! find the original deceive in https://github.com/molenzwiebel/Deceive all credits to the owner.

 # Download the modified exe here: https://drive.google.com/uc?id=1An6ICPxGdCFop-CFkDPbFe90ZoHyYpQD
+# Read the instructions below to change your language

 Deceiver has nothing to do with the laugnage configuration.
 Deceiver is only meant to hide you from your friends (Appear offline).
 For the language settings follow the steps below.
 It works with or without Deceiver as of September 2023.